 I haven’t normally agreed with Peter Tatchell, the pro-homosexual campaigner, over the years since we appeared together in various TV discussions.
 But credit where credit is due.
-Peter has recently written in The Guardian that he has changed his mind about the prosecution of the Christian-run Ashers Bakery in Belfast over its refusal to produce a cake with a pro-gay marriage slogan for a gay customer.
+Peter wrote in The Guardian that he had changed his mind about the prosecution of the Christian-run Ashers Bakery in Belfast over its refusal to produce a cake with a pro-gay marriage slogan for a gay customer.
 He commented: “Much as I wish to defend the gay community, I also want to defend freedom of conscience, expression and religion … on reflection the court was wrong to penalise Ashers and I was wrong to endorse its decision.”

 He asked: “Should Muslim printers be obliged to publish cartoons of Mohammed?
 Or Jewish ones publish the words of a Holocaust denier?
 Or gay bakers accept orders for cakes with homophobic slurs?
 If the Ashers verdict stands it could, for example, encourage far-right extremists to demand that bakeries and other service providers facilitate the promotion of anti-migrant and anti-Muslim opinions.”

 He concluded: “In my view, it is an infringement of freedom to require businesses to aid the promotion of ideas to which they conscientiously object.
 Discrimination against people should be unlawful, but not against ideas.”

 I agree.
 The law is an ass for making this decision.
 But will the legal ‘experts’ and their political colleagues correct it?
 I’m not holding my breath.